-Standing Rib Roast
+- 4 Bone Rib Roast

-Drizzle the outside of the rib roast with olive oil and sprinkle the seasoning mixture all over the outer surface.
-You can season the roast a couple hours ahead of time if you like.
+- Coat the outside of the rib roast with olive oil and sprinkle the seasoning mixture on the outside.